-Adviser also evaluates which Underlying Fund, or what combination of Underlying Funds, best represents the potential risks and benefits of that asset class.
+Once the asset allocation is determined, the Adviser selects the Underlying Funds (including the Nationwide Contract, where applicable) it believes most appropriate to represent the various asset classes.
+Where more than one Underlying Fund can be used for a single asset class, the Adviser also evaluates which Underlying Fund, or what combination of Underlying Funds, best represents the potential risks and benefits of that asset class.
 In selecting Underlying Funds, the Adviser considers a variety of factors in the context of current economic and market conditions, including each Underlying Fund's investment strategies, risk profile and historical performance.
-The investment adviser generally sells shares of Underlying Funds in order to meet target allocations or shareholder redemption activity.
+The investment adviser generally sells shares of Underlying Funds in order to meet or change target allocations or in response to shareholder redemption activity.